- LECTURE SCHEDULE

 - Readings: Vaughn et al. 2011; Erdody and Moskal 2010; Zheng and Moskal 2009; Richardson et al. 2009; Moskal et al. 2009; Kato et al. 2009

-Week 9 -- Lecture Slides
+Week 9 -- Lecture Slides (continued from week 8)

 - LiDAR Applications